OpenChargingCloud/openPlugnCharge/README.md

 The CCP stores the signed contract data of the MOs and provides it to the CPO.
 The CPO backend can request signed contract data in the form of **certificateIntallationRequest** , which is defined in ISO 15118-2:2014.

-By the CPS, signed contract data will be stored in CCP and assigned to their respective PCID.
+By the CPS, signed contract data will be stored in CCP and assigned to their respective vehicle ID.
 In the CCP, it is possible to store multiple contracts for each car.

 The CCP keeps contracts of each MO separate.
 The defined access rules prevent access to other MO contracts.